The graph of implicit edge dependencies for indecomposability and beyond: New rays of the submodular cone

 \section{New rays of the submodular cone}

 In this section, we construct a new infinite family of rays of the submodular cone.
-These are constructed by truncating graphical zonotopes of bipartite graphs (and taking permutahedral wedges over them).
-We use the previous results to certify indecomposability: Apart from the proofs of \Cref{thm:PandQareIndecomposable,thm:PermutahedralWedgesIndecomposable}, this section does not prerequisite \Cref{sec:criteria}.
+These are constructed by truncating graphical zonotopes of complete bipartite graphs (and taking permutahedral wedges over them).
+We use the previous results to certify indecomposability.
+Except for the indecomposability proofs in \Cref{thm:ConnectedMatroidPolytopesAreIndecomposable,thm:PandQareIndecomposable,thm:PermutahedralWedgesIndecomposable}, the rest of this section does not require~\Cref{sec:criteria}.